Polymer/polymer/PRIMER.md

 ## Structured data and path notification

-TODO - call `setPath` and/or `notifyPath` to notify non-bound path changes
+TODO - call `setPathValue` and/or `notifyPath` to notify non-bound path changes

 ## Repeating elements